Randolph Bedford: Literary career

 A comprehensive bibliography of Bedford's work was published in 1982.

 With Australian authors Henry Lawson and Victor Daley et al., he was a member of the elite Dawn and Dusk Club.

 Political career

 In 1917, Bedford entered the Queensland Legislative Council, on a platform to secure its abolition (which occurred in 1922).
-In 1923, he was elected as Labor candidate to the Queensland Legislative Assembly for Warrego, a seat which he held until his resignation in 1937 to contest the Division of Maranoa in the Australian House of Representatives.
-Bedford was defeated, but was again elected to his old seat in the Queensland Legislative Assembly.
-He had an impatient streak and was not elected to cabinet.
+In 1923, he was elected as Labor candidate to the Queensland Legislative Assembly for Warrego.
+In 1937, he unsuccessfully ran to represent the Division of Maranoa in the Australian House of Representatives.

 He was an ardent Protectionist, and decried the way the wealth of Australia was exported to pay for shoddy goods which could have been produced locally.

 Bedford died on 7 July 1941 and was cremated at Mount Thompson crematorium.